Court Tech Request

 - ADA Assistive Listening Devices are available in all courtrooms for those that are hearing impaired.
 If possible, please let judicial staff know in advance that you need one of these devices so that it can be brought to the courtroom ahead of your arrival.

-- Crestron Wireless Presentation System - Attorneys and parties may bring in their laptops to wirelessly display evidence on the large displays in courtrooms 3, 4, 8, 9 and 10.
-View the Manual explaining how to connect to a courtroom's Crestron Wireless Presentation System (PDF).
+- Wireless Presentation System - Attorneys and parties may bring in their laptops to wirelessly display evidence on the large displays in the courtroom

 - Video Conferencing Capabilities